Previous dayApril 13, 2026Next day

 90.6 km---✓ ReviewedUSGS →

-A magnitude 4.3 seismic event took place in the Pagan region, Northern Mariana Islands on April 13, 2026 at 21:10 UTC.
-The hypocenter lay at 90.6 km, placing this in the intermediate depth category.
-Geolocation places the event at 18.244°N, 146.444°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 4.3 earthquake in the Pagan region, Northern Mariana Islands came in on April 13, 2026 at 21:10 UTC.
+This was a intermediate depth earthquake, focused at 90.6 km depth.
+The epicenter is at 18.244°, 146.444°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13